 Breakfast Briefing: Is Litigation Stifling Innovation in Manufacturing?

-Paul Smith, Susan Tegt and Chris Harristhal will present a lively breakfast briefing on litigation in manufacturing on Thursday, Nov.
+Paul Smith, Susan Tegt and Chris Harristhal presented a lively breakfast briefing on litigation in manufacturing on Thursday, Nov.
 9 at Pinstripes in Edina.
-They will demonstrate how manufacturers need to be innovative in all aspects of their business, from product design and development to information protection, to succeed in today’s competitive markets.
+They demonstrated how manufacturers need to be innovative in all aspects of their business, from product design and development to information protection, to succeed in today’s competitive markets.
 Often, a misguided fear of litigation leaves manufacturers confused as to which practices reduce risk and which are simply expensive and ineffective.
-In this brief presentation, they will provide a few simple rules to minimize the risk of getting sued without restraining your company’s innovative spirit.
+During this brief presentation, they provided a few simple rules that attendees can use to minimize the risk of getting sued without restraining your company’s innovative spirit.

 Paul R. Smith